 NUS to ban 'negative' activities from freshmen orientation camps

-Such 'negative features' may include ragging; causing physical or mental harm; intimidating; ridiculing or humiliating others; lewdness, raunchiness, promoting deliberate close body contact and instilling fear, said NUS.
+Such "negative features" may include ragging; causing physical or mental harm; intimidating; ridiculing or humiliating others; lewdness, raunchiness, promoting deliberate close body contact and instilling fear, says NUS.

 - Posted 26 Jan 2017 21:49